 Multiple DMV Locations

-520 Ice Cream (Mosaic District, Springfield, Bethesda, College Park, Rockville)
+520 Ice Cream (Mosaic District/Fairfax, Springfield, Bethesda, College Park, Rockville)

 Handmade Thai-inspired rolled ice cream using natural ingredients.
 They have a variety of fruit and milk teas too.

-Dolcezza (CityCenterDC, Dupont Circle, Logan Circle, The Wharf, The Hirshorn, Mosaic District, Bethesda, and the Factory at Union Market)
+Dolcezza (CityCenterDC, Dupont Circle, The Hirshorn, Mosaic District/Fairfax, Bethesda, and the Factory at Union Market)

-Gelato shop sourcing their ingredients from local farms and handmade.
+After some publicly announced closured during the pandemic, Dolcezza is back!
+Dolcezza is a local handmade gelato shop sourcing their ingredients from local farms.
 They also have gourmet coffees.

-Ice Cream Jubilee (Navy Yard, Logan Circle/U Street, Ballston Quarter Markey)
+Ice Cream Jubilee (Navy Yard, Logan Circle/U Street, Ballston Quarter Market)

-Jeni’s Ice Cream (14th St./Logan, Bethesda Row, Old Town Alexandria)
+Jeni’s Ice Cream (Capitol Hill, Yards Park, 14th St./Logan, Bethesda Row, Old Town Alexandria, McClean)

 Nicecream (Clarendon, Old Town, Shaw, Adam’s Morgan)